What Is A Franchise?

-Suppose you are thinking about taking the plunge into entrepreneurship, you are likely to stumble across the term franchise at some point.
+Suppose you are thinking about taking the plunge into entrepreneurship, you are likely to stumble across the term franchise.
+But what is the meaning of franchising?
+Why is it believed to be something that can help you fulfil your boldest business aspirations?

-The definition of franchising comes down to the following: it is a business system in which an established company (known as a franchisor) licenses another party (known as a franchisee) to sell its products or services under its brand name.
-In return, the latter pays a one-time initial fee and ongoing fees – royalties.
-The amount of royalties to be paid to a franchisor on a monthly or yearly basis will, in most cases, depends on how much a franchisee makes in gross sales during a specified period.
+In return, the latter pays a one-time initial franchise fee and ongoing franchise fees (royalties).
+The number of royalties to be paid to a franchisor on a monthly or yearly basis will, in most cases, depends on how much a franchisee makes in gross sales during a specified period.

 In layman’s terms, it’s all about buying a ready-made business that comes with a tried-and-true range of processes, proprietary technologies, and so on.